 Kinder’s BBQ sauce is my personal favorite.
 Feel free to substitute it with another brand you prefer!

 Combine all rub ingredients in a bowl.
-The BBQ rub can be stored in an airtight container in a cool place up to 6 months.
-Makes 1.5 cups.
+The BBQ rub can be stored in an airtight container in a cool place for up to 6 months.
+It makes 1 1/2 cups.